Category Archives: Cognitive Distortions

 Defense mechanisms are psychological responses that protect us from our unrelenting anxieties.
 They temporarily appease our sense of helplessness, hopelessness, undesirability, and worthlessness.
 They allow us to twist reality to conform to our irrational and unhealthy conduct.

 Defense mechanisms are short-term safeguards against the thoughts and emotions that are difficult for our conscious minds to manage.
-Most, like compensation, substance abuse, and projection are methods of avoidance – unhealthy resolutions to our fears and anxieties that offer temporary respite but do little to moderate them in the long term.
+Most, like compensation, substance abuse, and projection, are methods of avoidance – unhealthy resolutions to our fears and anxieties that offer temporary respite but do little to alleviate them in the long term.

 Some defense mechanisms, when used appropriately, can be beneficial.
 Without coping mechanisms, healthy or otherwise, we can experience decompensation – the inability or unwillingness to generate effective psychological alternatives to stress – resulting in personality disturbance or disintegration.